What is a CTF?

 With the competition now over, anyone is welcome to create a team and play through picoCTF 2014 for fun.
 Note that teams are still limited to 5 users.

 We love computer science and more specifically computer security.
 However, computer security is a difficult field to get into, and those who are interested may find it hard to hone their skills legally.
 We plan to provide a way for students to learn what hacking is really about, what aspects of hacking might be of particular interest, and to show off their skills in a fun way.
 While traditional CTF competitions are awesome, they are not an ideal environment for students at the middle school to high school level.
 Competitors range from university teams to industry professionals, and competitions are not always friendly to those who are just starting out.

 Don't panic!
 We are not expecting students to be well-versed in computer security, though we do recommend that students be comfortable with computer programming.
 As long as participants are interested, they should be able to learn something and have fun regardless of background.
-We will provide some training information before the competition starts, including sample challenges and writeups.

 There are also some ongoing wargame exercises which would excellent practice for picoCTF.
 Many of these get to be quite challenging; don't be discouraged if you find any of these too difficult.

 Full participation in the competition requires only a computer with a modern web browser (IE9+, Chrome, Firefox, Safari, etc.) and the ability to install applications.
 Installing applications may be necessary for the most difficult challenges, however.
 We expect many students will be more comfortable participating from personal laptops; this is encouraged if possible.

 What topics will be covered?